 – the implementation of the Marine Litter Regional Plan,

-– to enforce the the amendments concerning Special Protected Areas and Biological Biodiversity in the Mediterranean in cooperation with all relevant actors, in particular GFCM and IUCN,
+– to enforce the amendments concerning Special Protected Areas and Biological Biodiversity in the Mediterranean in cooperation with all relevant actors, in particular, GFCM and IUCN,

 – the prevention of pollution from Offshore and Shipping based activities,

-– the implementation of the Action Plan on Integrated Coastal Zone Management (ICZM) regarding especially the development of plans that protect coastal populations against the adverse affects of climate change
+– the implementation of the Action Plan on Integrated Coastal Zone Management (ICZM) regarding especially the development of plans that protect coastal populations against the adverse effects of climate change

 – and the shift towards Sustainable Consumption and Production (SCP),